 An apprenticeship as a painter and decorator was followed some years later by trade training as a professional Industrial and Architectural Model-Maker in Hanover, Germany.
 A natural advancement to the professional model making was the upgrade training to a technical draughtsman CAD Specialist in building construction during 2001.

 The Meister qualifications were completed shortly afterwards at the FBZ Trade College in Garbsen, near Hanover, followed by a position as Technical Officer in a Facilities Management firm here in Germany.

 In recent years the business has expanded in both range of products and customers, with JSM kits being sent to all corners of the world.
 I always look forward to receiving mail from home or overseas and will attempt to answer any critic, comments, or suggestions within a few days.
 I am particularly pleased with the current interest from Japan and it seems that what started so long ago with the purchase of those first Japanese kits has now turned a complete cycle.

 My thanks goes out to the many people in various different countries who have given their support over the last 25 odd years or so – friends, fellow figure sculptors and pattern makers, customers, customers who have become friends and last but not least the family for the never ending support.

 Today I live with my family in the small town of Walsrode on the edge of the Luneburg Heath, in Northern Germany.
-Since the 1st January 2017 Jon Smith Modellbau became a full-time business.
+In recent years, I have gone back to full-time employment and now work again as a building technician.
+The firm Jon Smith Modellbau now runs as a part-time business.